A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 \section{Fundamental Concepts and Methodologies}

-This section will give an introduction into functional theories with an emphasis on RDM-FT and the in-between functional used in the following.
-Additionally, the quantum algorithm used here - VQE - is described in general terms.
+This section provides an introduction into functional theories, with an emphasis on RDM-FT and the intermediate functional used in the following.
+Additionally, the specific quantum algorithm used here (VQE) is described in general terms.